qLSLab/ExTaxsI/README.md

 * entrez_email: insert your email;
 * api_key: insert your api_key created from NCBI;

-In order to not overload servers, by entering your API key in the setting file, NCBI admits maximum 10 requests/second for all activity from that key.
+In order to not overload the NCBI servers, by entering your API key in the setting file, NCBI admits maximum 10 requests/second for all activities from that key.

 https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/